Muskan-kumawat/Task_2/README.md

 # Task_2

 ## Objective:
 Design a library database in Task 1 with proper schema.
-NOw, insert data, update records, and handle deletions while handling NULL values.
+Now, insert data, update records, and handle deletions while handling NULL values.
 ---

 ## Tools Used: